Centra to introduce Ryanair-style Priority Queues at their deli counters nationwide

 Jonathan Mahon is head of deli strategy at Centra and he told us he believes it’s a great plan to get people back to work in record time.

-“We get a lot of builders in and those boys know what they want.
+“We get a lot of builders in and those lads know what they want.
 In and out.
 Chicken fillet roll, a can of Monster and a vape refill.
+Done!

 “If Michael O’Leary can get people to pay an extra €30 just to be at the front of a large crowd gathered on a stairway for 25 minutes, then I think we’re on to a sure thing with the priority food queue.”